ProfGarfield/profgarfield.github.io/MoreLogic.md

 To check that the female ruler part works, change the year to 127 B.C.
 (Turn 151), and end your turn again.

 ![](Images/MoreLogic7.png)

+Now that we have a basic idea of how Lua code works, the next lesson will go through some examples.